 Can you file for unemployment if you’ve been furloughed?

 If you have been furloughed or laid off due to COVID-19, then you should be able to file for unemployment and have access to the Coronavirus Aid, Relief, and Economic Security (CARES) Act.

 What do you do after you’ve been furloughed and laid off?

 This is a rough time period for everyone, especially for people who have been furloughed or laid off.
 If you’ve been furloughed or laid off, make sure to file for unemployment and contact your bank.
+As you continue to job search, you can find returnship programs that hire those who are re-entering the workforce.
 Know that this is a huge change and you are not alone.

 For more on this developing situation, see our comprehensive Coronavirus Guide.